YuweiUltra/AlphaFactor-Backtester/README.md

 ### Creating a Custom Bundle
 Zipline uses bundle data to speed up backtests.
 Therefore, we need to create and ingest our custom bundle data.

 In this project, I used Quandl EOD data downloaded from Nasdaq Data Link.
-First, I ran a quandl_preprocessing script to store the data in a more readable quandl.h5 file with a unique sid for each ticker.
-(This step is optional.)
+First, I ran a quandl_preprocessing script to store the data in a more readable quandl.h5 file with a unique sid for each ticker. (!
+This step is time consuming and not necessary if you use data from other source.)

 Next, create quandl_custom_bundle.py (the name can vary) and extension.py in the .zipline/ directory.